openbermuda/karmapi/docs/nodice/inertia.rst

 There have been detections thought to be due to a neutron star colliding with a black hole, or possibly another neutron star.

+Update:  I did a bit of digging into binary star collisions.

+Apparently, there is a *final parsec* problem, which turns out to be a final 0.01 - 0.001 of a parsec.

+In short, whilst there is an explanation how they could approach within 1 parsec of each other, the final 0.01 or 0.001 could take a very long time.

 Gamma ray bursts
 ================